feidfoe/learning-not-to-learn/README.md

 # learning-not-to-learn
-This repository contains [PyTorch](https://pytorch.org) implementation for https://arxiv.org/abs/1812.10352.
+This repository contains [PyTorch](https://pytorch.org) implementation for https://arxiv.org/abs/1812.10352 (CVPR 2019).

 ## Requirements
 1. NVIDIA docker : This code requires nvidia docker to run.
 If the nvidia docker is installed, the docker image will be automatically pulled.
 Other required libraries are installed in the docker image.